 Published by the Society of the Cincinnati in the State of New Jersey, 2008

-Two centuries of orations and lectures on the American Revolution—each given before the Society of the Cincinnati in the State of New Jersey—are compiled into one book, offering a unique understanding of the influences of that vast event.
+Two centuries of talks on the American Revolution—each given before the Society of the Cincinnati in the State of New Jersey—are compiled into one book, offering a unique understanding of the influences of that vast event.
 446 pages.

 by Edmund S. Morgan